Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/barangaroo-city-aus/index_divya_barangaroo.md

 **Increase Public Spaces**.
 Establish a location for the people of Sydney to connect, explore, and integrate especially through the waterfront areas, parks, and the recreational areas.
 Barangaroo was created to enable more people access to the harbor with pedestrian and public transport connections along with mixed-use structures.

 **Exemplar for Sustainability**.
 Be a model in sustainable design and development through sustainability principles embedded through planning, design, construction, and day to day operations.
 Hence, Barangaroo is Australia’s first considerable precinct that is Carbon Neutral.
-All plans, leadership, innovations, and partnerships is committed to sustainability through its goals of carbon neutral operations, zero waste, and water positivity along with impactful social programs for community well-being.
+All plans, leadership, innovations, and partnerships are committed to sustainability through its goals of carbon neutral operations, zero waste, and water positivity along with impactful social programs for community well-being.

 **National Prestige**.
 Internally, Barangaroo was created to establish the precinct as a hub in Sydney for culture, business, retail, and residential spaces.
 Externally, Barangaroo was created to attract status, business, visitors, and serve as an international model for infrastructure, design, architecture, public spaces, and urban experiences.
 This is especially so for the region of Asia-Pac.